skedgo/GeoMonitor/README.md

 # GeoMonitor

-A battery-efficient and privacy-preserving toolkit for monitoring the user's location, triggering callbacks when the user starts moving and monitoring whether the user approaches specified regions.
+A battery-efficient and privacy-friendly mini framework for monitoring the user's location, triggering callbacks when the user starts moving and monitoring whether the user approaches specified regions.